Teen Alcohol Abuse

 The chances that a teen will abuse alcohol can be reduced by:

-• Talking to teens about why alcohol abuse is dangerous and why they should not drink alcohol
+• Talk to teens about why teen alcohol use is dangerous and why they should not drink alcohol

 • Establishing fair, clear rules and be consistent in enforcing consequences when teens break them